The Marketing Revolution means it’s time to hustle with like-minded businesses

 Everyone was looking for the ideal angle to win more buisness

-In the telecoms industry in the 90’s everyone latched onto the selling of cheaper calls to create the budget for a new phone system.
+In the telecoms industry in the 1990s everyone latched on to the selling of cheaper calls to create the budget for a new phone system.
 As everyone was doing it, the competition got tougher – I even heard of one sales manager sellotaping the handset to a telesales guy’s hand so that he HAD to make calls!!
 Incredible!!

 But it was a numbers game.
-And it was with the idea that “if you threw enough if it against the wall, some of it would stick”.
+And it was with the idea that “if you threw enough of it against the wall, some of it would stick”.

 Then along came Social Media